Ports of Call

-Although the purpose-built villages of La Plagne are dominated by large self-catering apartments, the choices are endless for those who want to go out to eat.
+Although large self-catering apartments dominate the purpose-built villages of La Plagne, the choices are endless for those who want to go out to eat.
 There are quaint local restaurants, both on and off the slopes, with delicious Savoyarde specialities on the menu, as well as quick and easy lunch stops offering toasties, pizza, pasta and burgers.
-There are also no shortage of bars offering an apres ski beer or vin chaud at the end of the day.
+There is also no shortage of bars offering an après-ski beer or vin chaud at the end of the day.

 As La Plagne is not centred on one village, the off-piste activities are spread thinly.
-There is ice skating at Belle Plagne, dog sled rides at Plagne Montalbert, an Olympic bobsleigh piste at Plagne 1800, and tobogganing by night at Plagne Aime 2000.
-Some apartment complexes have swiming pools and fitness centres, but they are generally only open for residents.
+There is ice-skating at Belle Plagne, dog-sled riding at Plagne Montalbert, an Olympic bobsleigh piste at Plagne 1800, and tobogganing by night at Plagne Aime 2000.
+Some apartment complexes have swimming pools and fitness centres, but they are generally only open for residents.

 The La Plagne resort is not the image of a traditional village, with many high-rise buildings and purpose-built complexes.
 Waiting times at lifts can be lengthy.